Mary Ann Shadd: Civil War and postbellum activism

-Shadd Cary joined the National Woman Suffrage Association, working alongside Susan B. Anthony and Elizabeth Cady Stanton for women's suffrage, testifying before the Judiciary Committee of the House of Representatives, and becoming the first African-American woman to vote in a national election.
+Shadd Cary joined the National Woman Suffrage Association, working alongside Susan B. Anthony and Elizabeth Cady Stanton to advocate for women's suffrage, testifying before the Judiciary Committee of the House of Representatives.

 She died in Washington, D.C., on June 5, 1893, from stomach cancer.
 She was interred at Columbian Harmony Cemetery.

 Legacy

 In the United States, Shadd Cary's former residence in the U Street Corridor of Washington, DC, was declared a National Historic Landmark in 1976.
-In 1987 she was designated a Women's History Month Honoree by the National Women's History Project.
+In 1987, she was designated a Women's History Month Honoree by the National Women's History Project.
 In 1998, Shadd Cary was inducted into the National Women's Hall of Fame.

 In Canada, she was designated a Person of National Historic Significance, with a plaque from the National Historic Sites and Monuments Board placed in Chatham, Ontario.
-There, at BME Freedom Park, Ontario provincial plaques also honor her and her newspaper, The Provincial Freeman.
+There, at BME Freedom Park, Ontario provincial plaques also honor her and her newspaper, the Provincial Freeman.
 In Toronto, a Heritage Toronto plaque marks where she published the Provincial Freeman while living in the city from 1854 to 1855.

 Shadd Cary is featured in Canada's citizenship test study guide, released in 2009.

-In 1985 Mary Shadd Public School was opened in Scarborough Ontario Canada, in the town of Malvern, and was later enlarged in 1992.
-The school motto "Free to be...the best of me" and school anthem "We're on the right track...Mary Shadd" are tributes to Shadd, after whom the school was named.
+Mary Ann Shadd broke barriers in 1853 when she founded the Provincial Freeman, publishing articles advocating for abolition, racial equality, and self-reliance.
+Based in Canada West (modern-day Ontario), the newspaper served the growing Black community, particularly those who had fled slavery in the U.S. Shadd managed the editorial duties, financial challenges, and distribution—tasks uncommon for women, especially Black women, at the time.
+In her early writings, Shadd often signed her work as "A Colored Lady" to obscure her identity.
+This allowed her ideas to be judged on merit, rather than being dismissed due to her race or gender.

-In 2018 the New York Times published a belated obituary for her.
+Her articles promoted education, hard work, and independence over reliance on charity.
+She also used the paper to challenge racism and discrimination, both in Canada and the U.S., showcasing her bold activism.